LAWLZXDD/LAWLZXDD/README.md

 💻 Spent most of my time has a System/Network admin working towards a Cybersecurity role 🔒.

 ☁️ Found a liking to Javascript and Web Development.
-Wanted to pursue more into it to create and build cool stuff with my best friends 💕.
+Wanted to pursue more into it to create and build cool stuff with my best friends💕.

 🔭 I’m currently working on project to upgrade our schoolhouse's intranet website to assist in student learning.

+⭐👉 🌎 am big jojo fan 🌏👈⭐

 <!--
 **LAWLZXDD/LAWLZXDD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.